 The final aspect to any engagement is to close the loop, feeding back the findings and feelings to those who took part and with decision makers.
-This will enable us to
+We will share the impact the findings had on the decision or design.
+We will also share and act on the learning discovered by the engagement to improve for the future.